KoerberDigitalDevTeam/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## global-auth-request-redirect

 Sets the X-Auth-Request-Redirect header value.
 Applied to all the locations.
 Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-request-redirect`.
 _**default:**_ ""

+## global-auth-snippet

+Sets a custom snippet to use with external authentication.
+Applied to all the locations.
+Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-request-redirect`.
+_**default:**_ ""